logo

 Behavioral Disorder Counselors

-Behavioral disorder, or behavioral health, counseling is a subfield of mental health counseling that focuses on reducing negative behaviors (such as addiction or self-harm) by redirecting clients to positive behaviors (such as exercise).
+Behavioral disorder, or behavioral health, counseling is a subfield of mental health counseling that focuses on reducing unwanted behaviors, such as addiction or self-harm, by identifying stress factors and redirecting clients to alternative behaviors, such as exercise.
 Behavioral health is a broad field that extends beyond substance abuse counseling, which is often considered a type of behavioral disorder.
-For example, a behavioral health specialist may help an obese person who is trying to lose weight evaluate his or her attitudes and actions in relation to food and exercise in order to build a healthier physical profile.
-At its core, the work is about changing behaviors for positive impacts.
-Because of the strong degree of overlap between behavioral health, mental health, and substance abuse counseling, the BLS groups these occupations together.1,10 The median counselor salary for this occupational group is $47,660 per year as of 2020, with job growth projections showing a 22.5% increase in available positions through 2028.10,6
+For example, a behavioral health specialist may help a client with a higher weight evaluate their relationship with food and exercise in order to build a healthier physical profile.
+At its core, the work is about changing behaviors for positive impact.
+Because of the strong degree of overlap between behavioral health, mental health, and substance abuse counseling, the BLS groups these occupations together.1,10 The median counselor salary for this occupational group is $49,710 per year as of 2022, with job growth projections showing a 22% increase in positions through 2031.10

 Gambling Counselors